interlay/interbtc-spec/interbtc-spec/docs/source/spec/issue.rst

 IssuePeriod
 ............

 The time difference between when an issue request is created and required completion time by a user.
 Concretely, this period is the amount by which :ref:`activeBlockCount` is allowed to increase before the issue is considered to be expired.
-The period has an upper limit to prevent griefing of vault collateral.
+The period has an upper limit to prevent griefing of Vault collateral.

 Maps
 ----

+.. _issueRequests:

 IssueRequests
 .............

-Users create issue requests to issue interbtc.
+Users create issue requests to issue interBTC.
 This mapping provides access from a unique hash ``IssueId`` to a ``Issue`` struct. ``<IssueId, Issue>``.

 Structs
 -------